DallasUrbanists/urban-explorer/README.md

 # 🎬 "Tell My Story" Journey Animator With Exportable Graphics

-This tool combines adds options for animation and graphics export on top of this app's other features.
+This final tool  adds options for animation and graphics export on top of this app's other features.
 This feature is used to visualize a journey across the city for a variety of story-telling purposes.

 ### Export map as a graphic file 🖼️
 Generate a PNG image file showing a still map overlayed with routes, stops, and other useful details.
 The image file can be used on digital and print media.
 You can also export an animated GIF file to show the map animation of routes, stops, and other useful details.
 The GIF can be customized with dimensions, animation settings, and details toggled on/off.